 ‘When Simon came to visit us for the first time, after a nice cup of tea we put him to work, bottling the whisky.
 He did a couple of hours work with the bottling, seeing and learning the whole process so he understood what was needed from the packaging.
 It was then that he turned around and said, this could be done better – we should change this.’

 Simon’s time on the production line allowed him to see that there wasn’t a requirement for one of the cartons they were using.
 Instead of having two different boxes, they could just make one generic piece of packaging for both bottle sizes, then differentiate between the sets by using two kinds of packing tape, each with the required barcodes on, making it more efficient by not having to switch between cartons.

-Wolfburn whisky transit packaging boxes stacked in the warehouse ready for delivery.
+Wolfburn whisky transit packaging boxes produced by Progress.